ArghyaChatterjee/PnP-Tutorial/README.md

 $$

-Here, we have completely isolated the term \(u\) from others,
-which can be plugged back into equation (iv) to get:
+Here, we have completely isolated the term \(u\) from others which can be plugged back into equation (iv) to get:

 $$
 A_4 v^4 + A_3 v^3 + A_2 v^2 + A_1 v + A_0 = 0 \tag{vii}